How to Get Hidden Field Value in jQuery?

 You can see in the above HTML, that we defined the data-custom-attr as a custom attribute and also defined its value.
 Let’s get the value of the field using it.

-The above will also return the same result as other above examples.
-We made an on-click function and target the input field with a custom attribute and get the value using val() method.
+The above will also return the same result as other examples.
+We made an on-click function target the input field with a custom attribute and get the value using val() method.

 Note: These example codes will also work for other input fields not only for hidden fields.
 You just have to pass the specific selector to target the field and then use the val() method to get the value.